donghai163/goson/README.md

 ![Goson](https://dl.dropboxusercontent.com/u/9534337/goson_logo.svg "Goson")

-The intuitive way to deal with JSON in Go.
-Inspired by SwiftyJSON.
+A simple and intuitive way to handle JSON in Go.

 # About
-Goson is a very fast library.
+Goson was created to simplify reading JSON values within go.

 ## Install